BIP 127: Simple Proof-of-Reserves Transactions

 Compatibility

 The proof transaction specification is based on the Bitcoin transaction serialization protocol and will thus always be compatible with serializers that can interpret Bitcoin transactions.
-The protobuf file format is custom to this BIP and has a version byte to enable updates while attempting to remain backwards compatible.

 Implementations